 |Main ingredients||lactic acid, kojic acid, and arbutin|

-The manufacturer claims this correcting serum’s formulation is good for all skin types, and the ingredients it contains may help fade dark spots, firm the skin, and even out tone.
+The manufacturer claims this correcting serum’s formulation is suitable for all skin types, and the ingredients it contains may help fade dark spots, firm the skin, and even out tone.
 The lactic acid helps remove dead hyperpigmented cells located on the skin’s surface.

 The company states that individuals can apply this serum in the morning or evening when their skin is dry.

 Reviews note that this correcting serum is lightweight and quickly absorbed.
-Those who are ages 60 years and over have also noted its effectiveness at correcting sun spots on the hands and forearms.

 |Volume||1.7 fl oz|